aiidateam/aiida-core/docs/source/topics/plugins.rst

 In particular:

-  * The :py:func:`~aiida.manage.tests.pytest_fixtures.aiida_profile` fixture initializes the :py:class:`~aiida.manage.tests.TestManager` and yields it to the test function.
+  * The :py:func:`~aiida.manage.tests.pytest_fixtures.aiida_profile` fixture initializes the :py:class:`~aiida.manage.tests.main.TestManager` and yields it to the test function.
     Its parameters ``scope='session', autouse=True`` cause this fixture to automatically run once per test session, even if you don't explicitly require it.
-  * The :py:func:`~aiida.manage.tests.pytest_fixtures.clear_database` fixture depends on the :py:func:`~aiida.manage.tests.pytest_fixtures.aiida_profile` fixture and tells the received :py:class:`~aiida.manage.tests.TestManager` instance to reset the database.
+  * The :py:func:`~aiida.manage.tests.pytest_fixtures.clear_database` fixture depends on the :py:func:`~aiida.manage.tests.pytest_fixtures.aiida_profile` fixture and tells the received :py:class:`~aiida.manage.tests.main.TestManager` instance to reset the database.
     This fixture lets each test start in a fresh AiiDA environment.
   * The :py:func:`~aiida.manage.tests.pytest_fixtures.temp_dir` fixture returns a temporary directory for file operations and deletes it after the test is finished.
   * ... you may want to add your own fixtures tailored for your plugins to set up specific ``Data`` nodes & more.